SdeRodaHusman/remotesensing-of-river-ice/README.md

 Step 11. **Save the developed classifier** *(Scripts/PythonScripts/SaveRFmodel.py)*

 The developed classifier can be saved as SAV file.
 All decisions made in the model are included in this file.
 Now you can classify a SAR image during breakup.
 To do so, start with step 1 of the *Generic approach* (see the tutorial descibed above).

-4. Split the extracted sample areas randomly for each ice stage: 50 for training, 20 for validation.

-5. Select the optimal, non-correlated features (Scripts/PythonScripts/FeatureSelection.py).

-6. Compute the appropriate hyperparameters for the Random Forest model (Scripts/PythonScripts/Hyperparameters.py) using validation curves.

-7. Create classification maps for preprocessed SAR images (Scripts/PythonScripts/ClassificationMaps.py).

-8. Assess the accuracy of the developed classifier (Scripts/PythonScripts/AccuracyAssessment.py).
-Optional: compare whether a combination of features performs significantly better than another combination (Scripts/PythonScripts/HypothesisTesting.py).